 - Co-signer availability (meaning someone equally responsible for the credit card bill and not just as an authorized user)

-What is a Credit Card for a Child?
+What Is a Credit Card for a Child?

 Why would you give a minor a credit card?
 Having a credit card for kids may assist them by developing healthy money habits from an early age, allowing these financial literacy skills to compound from the start.